 Where to Exchange Money in Whistler

-Currency can be exchanged at the Legends front desk or at ALL Canadian banks or credit unions in Whistler.
+Currency can be exchanged at all Canadian banks or credit unions in Whistler.

 Whistler banks / credit unions: